Riadabd/app-turtle-visualiser/README.md

       - /home/my/code/my-python-service:/app
 ```

+### Linting

+Since the template provides some dependencies that `pylint` doesn't know about while you're writing your services' code, pylint might unrightfully have some complaints.
+You can use the provided `template.pylintrc` as `.pylintrc`-file in your service.
+This configuration-file provides the necessary specifics for services based on the Python template.

 ### Helper methods

 The template provides the user with several helper methods.
 They aim to give you a step ahead for: